 How do I request accommodations for completing my scholarship application?
 If you are a student registered with the Student Ability Success Center (SASC) and would like to request accommodations or assistance in completing your Aztec Scholarships general application, please email us at [email protected] with your accommodation requests and copy your SASC counselor on the email.
 After confirmation of your active status with SASC, we will arrange for your requested accommodations.

-Why are only certain SDSU clubs or activities listed on the general application?
-Why are only certain high schools or community colleges listed on the general application?
+Why are only certain clubs, activities, high schools, or community colleges listed on the general application?
 Questions on the general application are asked to match applicants to specific accounts in the system; therefore, the selection lists you see are not all-inclusive.
 Because these questions are asked for scholarship matching purposes specifically, it is important to make your selections accurately and honestly.

 On Aztec Scholarships, can I apply to scholarships located under the "Ours" section?
 Please do not apply to scholarships found in the "Ours" section in Aztec Scholarships.
 This is a list of all available scholarships at SDSU, and you may not be eligible for many of them.
 We strongly suggest that you focus only on your list of "Recommended" scholarships, because the system has already verified that you meet the basic eligibility requirements based on your answers from the general application and/or your student information data (major, GPA, etc.).